Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 Whale Beach is another picturesque strip of sand in the Northern Beaches region, located just south of Palm Beach.

-Perhaps not as well known as its bigger neighbour, Whale Beach is usually much quieter than Palm Beach and has a pleasantly secluded atmosphere.
+Whale Beach may not be as well-known as its bigger neighbour, but it is usually much quieter than Palm Beach and has a pleasantly secluded atmosphere.

-Whale Beach is around 600 metres long and is surrounded by two 40 metres high sandstone headlands; Little Head at the north end and Careel Head at the southern end of the beach.
+Whale Beach is around 600 metres long and is surrounded by two 40-metre high sandstone headlands: Little Head at the north end and Careel Head at the southern end of the beach.
 The views from both headlands are beautiful.

 3. Freshwater Beach

-Hugely popular with surfers, Freshwater Beach is a 350m long strip of sand located just north of Manly Beach.
+Hugely popular with surfers, Freshwater Beach is a 350-metre strip of sand located just north of Manly Beach.

 Swimming can be somewhat hazardous at Freshwater because of the waves and rips, but surfing conditions are usually excellent.